Motor oil or engine oil is an oil used for lubrication of various internal combustion engines. The main function is to reduce

 Water in motor oil can cause serious damage to your engine – the oil will be denatured and no longer effectively cooled.

-Contact your e-CAR repair centre as soon as possible.
+Contact your e-CAR service centre as soon as possible.